NASA Is Sending Another Rover to Mars Next Week — Here’s What It’s Searching For

 When will the Perseverance rover launch into space?

-The launch window is from July 20 to August 11, 2020, from Cape Canaveral Air Force Station in Florida, with a projected landing date of February 18, 2021.
+The rover is set to launch on July 30 at 7:50 a.m.
+EDT from Cape Canaveral Air Force Station in Florida.
+This is the first launch opportunity in the launch window, which lasts from July 30 to August 15, 2020, with a projected landing date of February 18, 2021.
 The mission is scheduled to last at least one Mars Year, which is about 687 Earth days.
+You can watch the launch online.

 What is NASA’s Mars Exploration Program?